steftri/CCSDS/readme.md

 ![Class Diagram CLCW](doc/class_diagram_clcw.png)

 ## Limitations

 Limitations of Transferframes (Telemetry):
 * The TM secondary header is not supported
 * Randomization is not supported

-Limitations of SpacePackets:
-* CCSDS secondary header format is not supported

 ## Known Anomalies